Accenture/reactive-interaction-gateway/README.md

 ### 1. Start RIG

 The easiest way to start RIG is using Docker.
-For a production setup you should really take a look at the [RIG operator guide](https://accenture.github.io/reactive-interaction-gateway/docs/rig-ops-guide.html), but for now all you need to do is this:
+Before running a production setup please read the [RIG operator guide](https://accenture.github.io/reactive-interaction-gateway/docs/rig-ops-guide.html), but for now all you need to do is this:

 ```bash
 docker run -d -p 4000:4000 -p 4010:4010 accenture/reactive-interaction-gateway